BrianNgu/3431-Assignment-1/readme.txt

 Where I struggled was creating the bubbles.
 I made a function that draws the bubbles which works only in the beginning of the code.
 When first ran, 4 bubbles are generated which go upwards but it does not repeat every 4 seconds.
 The bubbles do osicilate, and I made the bubbles appear as close to the mouth as I could.

+I implemented osicilation for the bubbles by adding this line to my drawBubbles function: // gRotate(2* (TIME % 360) * 100, 5, 5, 5);
+This line makes it so the bubles that it creates rotates around the x, y, and z axis.
+The first argument 2* (TIME % 360) * 100 determines the angle of rotation